To test PRScomp functionality

 PRScomp uses PLINK binary file as input file.
 This format file has tree components, the .bed file is a binary biallelic genotype table that include genotype data of subjects, the .bim file include variant information and the .fam file include sample information.
 Marker coordinates on .bim file must be done in human genome assembly GRCh38 (hg38).
 Prior to the upload on PRScomp, these three files must be compressed in a single «zip» file.

 A disease/trait database is constructed based on GWAS Catalog summary statistics data of genetic risk score of disease and traits.
 GWAS Catalog SNP records are grouped into a set of query entries by using GWAS Catalog summary statistics fields: “DISEASE/TRAIT”, “MAPPED_TRAIT”, “STUDY ACCESSION”, ancestry population and the unit measure of the SNP effect, extracted from “95% CI (TEXT)” field.
 Each query entry is assigned to one of these main categories: Cancer/Neoplasm, Disorder/Diseases, Processes/measurements and Trait/conditions.
-Then, each category is subdivided into additional subcategories to refine the phenotype under study if necessary.
-Each query entry includes information on disease/trait, study accession, PubMed ID, Experimental Factor Ontology trait, number of individuals, broad ancestral category of samples.
+Each category is subdivided into additional subcategories to refine the phenotype under study if necessary.
+Each query entry includes information on the number of individuals of the study and broad ancestral category of samples.
+We also provide links to disease/trait, study accession, PubMed ID, Experimental Factor Ontology trait and a link to GWASROCs-Database for those PRScomp entries that are common.
 As well as, for each associated SNP; SNP rsid, risk allele, risk allele effect (ln(OR), beta) and P-value of association is also included.

 SNP were included in the database after performing a manually curated QC.
 Raw data from GWAS Catalog summary statistics was filtered according to the following criteria: